OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ## Tables

 The OpenBB Terminal sports interactive tables which opens in a separate window.
 They provide methods for searching, sorting, filtering, and exporting directly within the table.
-Like the charts, both light and dark themes are included.
-This preference can be in the settings menu or directly on the table with the click of a mouse.
-The default state is dark mode.
+Preferences and settings for the tables can be updated directly on the table.

 ### Sorting and Filtering